What is the Objective of the Game?

 Mages rely on their abilities to pump out their damage, often in quick bursts.
 Mages are most seen played mid or bot.

-Marksmen are ranged champions that rely on their auto attacks to deal most of their damage, trading consistent damage for vulnerability.
+Marksmen are ranged champions that rely on their auto attacks to deal most of their damage.
+This trades consistent damage for vulnerability.
 Marksmen are most seen played mid and bot.

 Supports are the healers and shielders that try to protect the carries on the team, often loaded with crowd control spells.
 Supports are most seen played mid and bot.